Gennady Golovkin next move almost finalized, spring return on the cards

 Gennady Golovkin is set to sign a multi-million dollar deal with DAZN as the Kazakh puncher builds towards a rematch with Canelo Alvarez.

-WBN understands Golovkin has agreed a contract in principle with the streaming giant.
+WBN understands Golovkin has agreed to a contract in principle with the streaming giant.
 A two-bout arrangement worth eight figures is in the offing.

-It’s more likely Golovkin will use his own banner for the duration of a DAZN stint, promoting shows as GGG Promotions or GGG Boxing.
+It’s more likely Golovkin will use his banner for the duration of a DAZN stint, promoting shows as GGG Promotions or GGG Boxing.

 Tom Loeffler remains involved with the former middleweight king despite reports the pair severed ties.

-“GGG is on vacation from boxing, he values his private time.
-His decision will come once he has evaluated the best option for his career, family and for the sport of boxing,” said Sanchez.
+“GGG is on vacation from boxing.
+He values his private time.
+His decision will come once he has evaluated the best option for his career, family, and for the sport of boxing,” said Sanchez.

 “What’s in GGG’s best interest is the main focus.
 Nobody or no Organization will determine who GGG will fight.